 Student Health Services

-Out of an abundance of caution, RCTC Student Health Services will not be open for in-person student visits during the extended Spring Break.
+Out of an abundance of caution, RCTC Student Health Services is not available for walk-in service.

 Students who are ill should contact their regular healthcare provider by phone or through their provider’s patient portal.
 Additionally, students may call 507-280-2887 during regular business hours, or email firstname.lastname@example.org for information about obtaining medical evaluation.
 Please note that email replies may take up to one business day.